NastyaBogdanova/REACT-BURGER/README.md

-## Ссылка на github pages:
+## Link to github pages:
 https://nastyabogdanova.github.io/REACT-BURGER/

-## О проекте:
+## About project:
-Космическая бургерная, где можно собрать себе бургер по вкусу
+Space burger cafe, where you can create your own perfect burger

-## Основной функционал:
+## Basic functionality:
-- Пользователь может собрать себе бургер, перетаскивая ингредиенты в контейнер
+- User can create burger with different ingredients by drag and drop
-- Пользователь может сделать заказ
+- User can create an order
-- Пользователь может зарегистрироваться/авторизоваться/восстановить пароль
+- User can register/login/reset password
-- Пользователь может наблюдать за всеми заказами в режиме реального времени
+- User can monitor all orders in real time
-- Пользователь может просматривать свои заказы
+- User can see all own orders in personal account
-- Пользователь может редактировать свои данные в личном кабинете
+- User can edit personal data in personal account

-## Стэк технологий:
+## Technology stack:
 React, Redux, Routing, TypeScript, WebSocket, Jest, Cypress

 ### `npm start`